Shruti-131202/customer-retention-revenue-optimization-analysis/README.md

 • Focus on retention strategies, as improving retention is more cost-effective than acquiring new customers

-## 📈 Potential Impact
+##  Potential Impact

-Improving early-stage retention (Month 1) presents the highest revenue growth opportunity.
+• Improving Month 1 retention from ~20% to ~30% can significantly increase repeat customer base and revenue contribution

-A small increase in retention can significantly increase repeat purchases and overall revenue, making retention optimization a high-ROI strategy.
+• Small improvements in retention can drive disproportionate revenue growth due to high dependency on repeat customers

-## 📊 Dashboard Overview
+##  Dashboard Overview

 The Power BI dashboard provides a business-focused view across three key areas: